hybridly/hybridly/docs/guide/forms.md

 ```

 :::info Hybrid responses
 Note that no arbitrary data can be returned from a hybrid request.
-Instead, you should redirect back to a page — which can totally be the same page the request comes from.
+Instead, you should redirect back to a page—which can totally be the same page the request comes from.
 :::

 ## Form options